auth0-blog/streamlit-asehmi/article-1/introduction-to-streamlit-and-streamlit-components.markdown

 * Finished dashboard-like products are easy to make.

 ### How about the software development experience?
 * You seldom want to show people the numerous intermediate code steps in a notebook.
-From a literate programming perspective, code cells with many lines of boiler-plate pandas or matplotlib code are distracting.
+From a literate programming perspective, code cells with many lines of boiler-plate Pandas or Matplotlib code are distracting.
 * With Streamlit you can show selected parts of your code (which simultaneously get executed!) using `st.echo()`.
 * Running the full app during hot-reload is a great feature keeping all state aligned as expected.
 With notebooks it's very easy to get confused about which cells have run and in which order.
 * Notebook re-runs can take forever compared to Streamlit, because of data and python compilation caching, so fast iterations come easily.